 Origami may look a little bit tricky, but you will definitely love this tool once you have played with it a little.
 Here are some tutorials to help you get started.

-- Defining Bottom - assign the bottom side of the shape.
+- Defining Bottom — tell Origami where is the bottom of the shape;

 Sometimes dielines have issues: gaps, overlaps, and so on.
 Origami detects such issues and can help you resolve them.
 These tutorials show you how to resolve dieline issues.